 When people make the decision to buy a home, whether they are aware of it or not, they rely heavily on the planning and zoning that your town has put in place.
 They drive around and look at “neighborhoods” and weigh locations in relationship to schools and stores and parks, where new homes are being built and were older neighborhoods offer unique opportunities.

-They think hard about how safe the streets are for your kids to bike on, proximity to services, and if there’s some yard, where they can grow some plants or a garden, and space to watch their kids practice somersaults.
+They think hard about how safe the streets are for your kids to bike on, proximity to services, and if there’s some yard, where they can grow a garden, and space to watch their kids practice handstands and somersaults.
 They think about traffic and parking, room to grow, and a thousand other things to make their decision about the place they will call “home.”

 But, most importantly, unless they are purposely buying into a neighborhood that is rapidly gentrifying, to incur those investment benefits, they look for stability.
 And, that is the result of durable local planning and zoning.